-As part of the five-month program, participants work on Action Plans designed to improve or enhance some aspect of local community life.
+As part of the six-month program, participants work on Action Plans designed to improve or enhance some aspect of local community life.

 These Action Plans are intended to provide the framework to allow for real-world changes in the community.
 Through interviews, surveys, and research, each team develops:

-The action plans are modeled on the master’s projects that Sierra Nevada College students produce as part of the M.Ed. in Leadership program.
+The action plans are modeled on the master’s projects that Sierra Nevada University students produce as part of the M.Ed. in Leadership program.

 Producing an action plan prepares a team to implement a good idea, in a short period of time, with a realistic budget, through the cooperation and support of the local community.
 These action plans are a roadmap to effective change.